stephband/slide-show/README.md

 # `<slide-show>`
-A standalone `<slide-show>` custom element whose content is displayed as scroll-snapped carousel slides.
+A standalone `<slide-show>` custom element, whose content is displayed as scroll-snapped carousel slides.